iambrainstorming/iambrainstorming.github.io/src/chapters/economics/blueprint-exists/blueprint-exists-willpower-not.md

    An education system that rewards memorisation, exam performance and certificates while neglecting critical thinking, self-awareness, transfer of learning and understanding how the world works.

 5. *Economic precarity*
-   A system in which educated people can spend years studying and still lack meaningful economic opportunities or bargaining power.
+   A system in which educated people can spend years studying yet still lack meaningful economic opportunities, bargaining power, or financial security.
+This can also manifest as bullshit jobs—work that provides little social value or personal meaning while consuming people’s time and energy simply to maintain an income.

 6. *Centralisation and gatekeeping*
    A small number of institutions controlling access to information, education, communication, finance or political influence.